Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 So, with the CO2 sensor from Sensirion and the Avnet onboard sensors, there are sensors for carbon dioxide, temperature, humidity, pressure, and light.

 Drivers for the STM sensors on the Avnet starter kit follow the same pattern as drivers from Sensirion.
-You just need to implement I2C platform_read, platform_write, platform_init, and platform_delay.
+You need to implement I2C platform_read, platform_write, platform_init, and platform_delay.
 To review the driver implementation, refer to [imu_temp_pressure.c](src/AzureSphereDrivers/AVNET/HL/imu_temp_pressure.c)

 ### Light sensor